scipy-conference/scipy_proceedings/papers/geomstats/geomstats.rst

    World cities as data on a manifold, the sphere :label:`fig:cities`.

 How can we compute with data that lie on such a manifold?
-The elementary operations on a vector space are addition and substraction.
-In a vector space, we can add a vector to a point, substract two points to get a vector.
+The elementary operations on a vector space are addition and subtraction.
+In a vector space, we can add a vector to a point and subtract two points to get a vector.
 Can we generalize these operations to compute on manifolds?

 For points on a manifold, like the sphere, the same operations are not permitted.
 Indeed, adding a vector to a point will not give a point that belongs to the manifold.
 We need to generalize to manifolds the operations of addition and substraction.